 Go for a tasting at Cantillon Brewery

-A self-guided tour of the Cantillon Brewery takes about 30-45 minutes and lets you see the brewing, fermentation, and bottling areas.
+A self-guided tour of the Cantillon Brewery–one of the top places for beer fanatics who visit Brussels–takes about 30-45 minutes.
+As you walk through the factory, you see the brewing, fermentation, and bottling areas.
 And, of course, there’s plenty of time for a tasting.
 You can pick your poison from several available products at the bar, but Cantillon is best known for its gueuze and kriek (sour cherry) varieties.
+I’ve written more in-depth about the tour here.

 Channel a bit of Paris at the Cathedral of St. Michael and St. Gudula